acconeer/acconeer-python-exploration/docs/handbook/radar_principles.rst

     Radiation pattern and analytical expressions for simple geometrical shapes.

-For most objects it is not possible to analytically calculate :math:`\sigma`, instead it needs to be measured or modelled.
+For most objects it is not possible to analytically calculate :math:`\sigma`, instead it needs to be measured or modeled.